Breach of contract: Right to terminate for breach

 and the consequences will be such as to entitle the innocent party to treat the contract as at an end.

 An innocent party is therefore entitled to elect to terminate a contract only for breach of a condition of the contract, repudiatory breach or renunciatory breach.

 To terminate a contract for repudiatory breach, the innocent party must tell the defaulting party.
 Many commercial contracts include clauses that set out a process whereby notice must be given and in what form.
 Consequently, if there is a written contract, care should be taken to check the contract terms and to ensure compliance notwithstanding that the other party may, on the face of it, have committed a clear and repudiatory breach.
 It is only when the defaulting party is told that a repudiatory breach has been "accepted" that the contract is terminated.
 If the defaulting party is not told the repudiatory breach has been accepted, the contract continues in force.
 An innocent party is not compelled to exercise its right to terminate, and accept a repudiatory breach.
 Otherwise, the contract continues in force.
+Where a breach is repudiatory, the innocent party may elect to terminate the contract, discharging future obligations while preserving rights already accrued.